Blog

 2. Rancher

-Rancher is a complete software stack for teams adopting containers.
-It addresses the operational and security challenges of managing multiple Kubernetes clusters while providing DevOps teams with integrated tools for running containerized workloads.
+Rancher is a software stack designed for teams adopting containers.
+It addresses the operational challenges of managing multiple Kubernetes clusters while providing DevOps teams with integrated tooling.

 B. Managed Kubernetes